 Not everyone can afford to pay for health insurance, and that can lead to a big financial burden during medical emergencies.
 Catastrophic health insurance plans help bridge the gap by providing low monthly premiums and coverage for emergency medical care.
 If you’d like more information on this type of coverage, we’ll walk you through everything you need to know in this guide.

-- Best for Insurance Plan Options: Blue Cross Blue Shield
+- Best for Nationwide Coverage: Blue Cross Blue Shield

 What is Catastrophic Health Insurance?

 Catastrophic health insurance is a type of insurance plan that provides coverage for emergency medical situations only.
 You could use catastrophic health insurance for visits to the hospital emergency room.
 Many types of catastrophic health insurance also cover a certain number of visits to your primary physician, as well as preventive care, like flu shots and annual checkups or screenings.

 What makes catastrophic health insurance different from typical health insurance is the limitations on primary care and prescription expenses.
 This type of insurance is also generally a more affordable health insurance option, which is why it’s often considered by low-income consumers.